 So which is right for your unique situation, pay for a car with cash or obtain finance?
 We’re here to help, so let’s delve into the six key benefits of buying a car on finance to assist you in your decision-making process.

-If you need a car quick smart with a vehicle loan you don’t have to wait until you’ve saved all or even part of the money.
+If you need a car quickly, a vehicle loan means that you don’t have to wait until you’ve saved all or even part of the money.
 If the monthly finance repayment is manageable, then car finance is a good option.
+You can also reduce your monthly repayments by extending your loan term (although this does mean that you’ll end up paying more over the life of the loan).
 You can drive off in your new car within the time it takes to obtain finance pre-approval and the dealer to prepare your vehicle.

 You may be tempted to purchase a used vehicle simply to avoid having to take out a loan.
 But in the long run, this isn’t always the most cost-effective option.
-Used cars tend to break down more often, sometimes requiring costly repairs.
+Used cars tend to break down more often, sometimes requiring costly repairs and more frequent maintenance.

 A car loan can help you buy a more expensive vehicle than you might not be able to afford upfront with cash or even a brand new car that is far less likely to require costly services/repairs.
 Not to mention, many newer cars, in particular with electric/hybrid technology can lead to large fuel savings over the long-term.